 If you are considering delaying Part B enrollment because you have job-based insurance, make sure to learn whether your coverage will be primary or secondary.

-Please vist the original Blog Post from Medicare Interactive
+Please visit the original Blog Post from Medicare Interactive